tidyomics/.github/profile/README.md

-The goal of tidyomics is to preserve the object-oriented programming style and stucture of Bioconductor data objects, while allowing users to manipulate these data objects with expressive commands that they already know from tidyverse packages.
-Users should be able to easily combine simple, readable functions in a modular manner through piping operations to perform complex operations, including grouping and summarization.
-This should allow users to flexible explore and plot data, while operations are still being performed with the efficiency of the underlying base R/Bioconductor code.
+The goal of tidyomics is to preserve the object-oriented programming style and stucture of Bioconductor data objects, while allowing users to manipulate these data objects with expressive commands, familiar to tidyverse users.

+Tidyomics aims to allow users to flexibly explore and plot biological datasets, by combining simple functions with human-readable names in a modular fashion to perform complex operations, including grouping and summarization tasks.
+Operations should still be performed with comparable efficiency to the underlying base R/Bioconductor code.

 ## Tutorials